theboss1485/redux-store/README.md

 ## License

 This project is under an MIT license.
-Please see the license in the repository for more information.
+Please see the license in the GitHub repository for more information.

 ## Badges